 The provider is responsible for instrumenting the kernel for its particular probes.
 The module name is the name of the kernel module for the probe or the name of the user library that contains the probe-for example, libSystem.B.dylib.
 The function is the one in which the probe is located.
 Finally, the name field supplies additional information on the probe's use.

 When writing out the name of a probe, all four parts are necessary, separated by colons.
-For example, a valid name of a probe would be enacted; however, this time penalty is approximately per request, not per probe!
-Therefore, enabling 100 probes through one clever use of a wildcard takes no more significant up-front time than enabling a single probe.
+For example, a valid name of a probe would be

 '''

 fbt:mach_kernel:ptrace:entry

 '''